Find a plan.

 In Tennessee, federal regulations regarding short-term health insurance apply, which means consumers can buy short-term health insurance plans – and can get policies with initial terms up to 364 days with the option to renew for a total duration up to 36 months.

-As of 2023, there were at least eight insurers selling short-term health insurance plans in Tennessee.
+As of 2024, at least five insurers were selling short-term health insurance plans in Tennessee.

 Yes.
-As of 2023, there were at least eight insurers offering short-term health insurance in Tennessee.
+As of 2024, there were at least five insurers offering short-term health insurance in Tennessee.

 But insurers can impose shorter maximum terms and can opt not to allow renewals.
 Some of the insurers that offer short-term health insurance in Tennessee allow consumers to buy up to 36 months of coverage, while others cap their plans at six months.